 If your clothes have already gone through traditional dry-cleaning and that unpleasant smell lingers, here are some ways to deal with it:

-• Traditional perchloroethylene-based dry-cleaning is now largely outdated and cannot be operated in residential buildings or most shopping centers.
+- Traditional perchloroethylene dry cleaning is now mostly outdated.
+It cannot operate in residential buildings or most shopping centers.
 Wet cleaning is currently the best alternative, and the good news is that we have Hungary’s first AquaTouch system.